 Projects that inherit this policy won't have a default network.

 Auto mode VPC networks are easy to set up and use, and they are well suited for use cases with these attributes:

 Having subnets automatically created in each region is useful.

-However, custom mode networks are more flexible and are better suited to production.
-The following attributes highlight use cases where custom mode networks are recommended or required:
+However, custom mode VPC networks are more flexible and are better suited to production.
+The following attributes highlight use cases where custom mode VPC networks are recommended or required: